Who Was Socrates? A Quick Guide for Kids

-One of the most famous ideas of Socrates was that “care of the soul” is one of the most important responsibilities of a person.
+A famous idea of Socrates was that “care of the soul” is one of the most important responsibilities of a person.
 He also declared “the unexamined life is not worth living."
-In a nutshell Socrates wanted us to think about our lives and in doing so be a better person.
+In a nutshell, Socrates wanted us to think about our lives and in doing so be better people.

 Socrates didn’t write anything down himself, so how do we know what he thought?